rethinkdb/horizon/README.md

 By contrast, Meteor is a much more prescriptive framework.
-Horizon is a reasonably small component that has a very clean separation with the database and the frontend, while Meteor is a much more monolithic experience.
+Horizon is a reasonably small component that has a very clean separation with the database and the front-end, while Meteor is a much more monolithic experience.

 Another major difference is architectural -- Meteor uses a LiveQuery